cncf/k8s-conformance/reviewing.md

 Failed | 0 Pending | `M` Skipped PASS".
 The exact value of `N` and `M` don't matter as long as we see `0 Failed | 0 Pending`.

+When a submission meets all technical requirements, reply to the pull request with a `+1` to indicate that the technical review is complete.

+## Policy Requirements

-7. Confirm that the vendor is currently a [member](https://www.cncf.io/about/members/) of CNCF.
+1. Confirm that the vendor is currently a [member](https://www.cncf.io/about/members/) of CNCF.
 If they are not, request that they reach out to memberships@cncf.io to become a member in order to complete their certification.
 (Companies can alternatively pay a certfication fee equal to the cost of membership if, for whatever reason, they don't wish to become a CNCF member.)

-When a submission meets all technical requirements, reply to the pull request with a `+1` to indicate that the technical review is complete.
-Mention in the PR if they're not yet a member.

-## Policy Requirements

 Review the `PRODUCT.yaml` file, and:

-1. Verify that there is a Participation Form on file for the `vendor`, and that the vendor is in good standing in the program.
+2. Verify that there is a Participation Form on file for the `vendor`, and that the vendor is in good standing in the program.

-2. Verify the product `name` and `website_url` are listed in the "Qualifying Offerings" section of the vendor's Participation Form, i.e. that the `name` and `website_url` are listed.
+3. Verify the product `name` and `website_url` are listed in the "Qualifying Offerings" section of the vendor's Participation Form, i.e. that the `name` and `website_url` are listed.

-3. Review the `name`.
+4. Review the `name`.
 If it contains the word "Kubernetes" in a non-descriptive fashion, verify that the `name` is listed in "Participant Kubernetes Combinations" section of the vendor's Participation Form.